22 Absolute Best Toronto Restaurants To Dine At In 2023 (+ What To Order)

 5. Gusto 101

 Meaning “tasty” in Italian, Gusto 101 is set up in a former auto body shop, and the place still feels cozy and lively.
 The restaurant serves Southern Italian classics and displays its modern takes on the same.
-Everything served here is soulful, and the venue is a favourite gathering place for the locals.

 What to order: Mafalde Ai Funghi, Polipo, Lasagna